Enigmatrix/Cobalt/DEV_GUIDE.md

 1. [AlertEvent](./src/Cobalt.Common.Data/Entities/AlertEvent.cs): A log of the Alert firing.
 Used to prevent multiple firings of the same alert, and to show the user how useful their alert is.
 1. [ReminderEvent](./src/Cobalt.Common.Data/Entities/ReminderEvent.cs): A log of the Reminder firing.
 Used to prevent multiple firings of the same reminder, and to show the user how useful their reminder is.

+Alert and Reminders have an autoincremented id and (initially `1`) version as their composite key.
+SQLite does not have a seperate sequence type.
+Thus we make do using the `alert_id_seq` and `reminder_id_seq` tables that have an autoincremented integer primary key, and use them to generate ids by updating them.
+The version is used to tag that an
-Alert and Reminders have a randomly generated guid and (initially `1`) version as their composite key.
-This is to tag that an AlertEvent fired for a specific version of an Alert; Alerts will have different versions if they are modified.
+AlertEvent fired for a specific version of an Alert; Alerts will have different versions if they are modified.

 If an AlertEvent exists for an Alert's time frame when the usage limit is 5 minutes, it indicates that we do not need to perform the trigger action (e.g. `Message`) again in that time frame.